 How to figure the qualifying ratio

-Usually, conventional mortgages require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything.
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing (including loan principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
-Recurring debt includes car loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
+Recurring debt includes things like car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are just guidelines.
-We will be happy to pre-qualify you to help you figure out how much you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how much you can afford.

-The Reen Team at American Pacific Mortgage can answer questions about these ratios and many others.
-Give us a call: (408) 626-1879.
+The Reen Team at American Pacific Mortgage can walk you through the pitfalls of getting a mortgage.
+Call us: (408) 626-1879.